Writing a good bio is hard.

 Let’s start with this example from a blogger in the personal development niche.

 This tells me what Sue does, but it’s rather dull and same-y in a sea full of personal development blogs.
+For a first sentence, it’s too bland.
 There’s nothing here to set her apart or pique our interest.

 Let’s give it a twist: